Kate Middleton, the family business fails: Covid cripples the accounts - Breaking Latest News

 Unfortunately the debt remained unpaid and therefore the British taxpayers will – literally – pay for it.
 This is because, according to the rules that came into force in Great Britain during theCovid emergencythe taxpayer is liable for 80% of what is owed to NatWest.

-Read also: “William has a lover (with secret daughter)”, bombshell rumors from the UK
+Read also: “William has a lover (with a secret daughter)”, bomb rumors from the United Kingdom

 Subscribe to the newsletter